Free roofing estimate template

 Size of the roof

-A common practice is calculating the size of a roof based on the structure’s footprint, the roof’s pitch, the number of peaks and valleys, dormers, HVAC vents, etc.
+A common practice is calculating the size of a roof based on the structure’s footprint, roof pitch multiplier, number of peaks and valleys, dormers, HVAC vents, etc.

 But even roofers with extensive field experience inspect the roof for more precise measurements, including: